<<first of the season’s crop>>

 Tithing (giving to the Lord) is often termed the first fruits – it’s acknowledging man’s dependence on God as well as expressing thankfulness for the benefits received.
 The earliest account recorded of bringing an offering to God is of Cain and Abel (Gen 4:3-7).
 One of the feasts or celebrations of Israel’s annual calendar was based on this principle (Ex 23:16).
 This was later known as Pentecost.

 In the NT the term is used to indicate the Holy Spirit who is within believers is just a foretaste of our eternal salvation (Rom 8:23).
-It also portrays the early NT Christians who were the first fruit of a vast company of believers, as well as (being used) of Jesus who is the first fruit of those who will rise from the dead (Rom 16:5; 1 Cor 15:20-23; Jas 1:18).
+It also portrays the early NT Christians who were the first fruit of a vast company of believers who will be in heaven, as well as speaking of Jesus who is the first fruit of those who will rise from the dead (Rom 16:5; 1 Cor 15:20-23; Jas 1:18; Rev 7:9).